bitcoinwords/bitcoinwords.github.io/_pages/start.md

 **WORK IN PROGRESS** This page is under development.
 It will serve as a on boarding place holder and tutorial on how to get themost from the website.
 {: .notice--danger}

-# What is Crypto Words?
+# What is WORDS?
-*Crypto Words* is a monthly Bitcoin journal.
+*WORDS* is a monthly Bitcoin journal.
 New journals are published monthly and older journals are published as we get to them.
 This project began in the spring of 2019, so there's a decade worth of content that needs to be archived.
 This could take a while!

 {% include feature_row id="feature_rowjournals" type="right" %}